2023 Most Popular Sociology Bachelor's Degree Schools in New Jersey

 Sociology majors at NJCU take out an average of $28,610 in student loans while working on their Bachelor's Degree.

-Full Sociology at New Jersey City University Report
+Read full report on Sociology at New Jersey City University

-The in-demand bachelor’s degree programs at Montclair State University helped the school earn the #4 place on this year’s ranking of the most popular sociology schools in New Jersey.
+You’ll be in good company if you decide to attend Montclair State University.
+It ranked #4 on our 2023 Most Popular Sociology Bachelor’s Degree Schools in New Jersey list.
 Located in the suburb of Montclair, Montclair State is a public college with a fairly large student population.

 About 71% of the students majoring in sociology at the school are women while 29% are male.